Search results for

 Edgar Cervantes / Android Authority

-With all that in mind, which MVNO should you go with between Google Fi vs Mint Mobile?
+With all that in mind, which MVNO should you go with between Google Fi Wireless vs Mint Mobile?
 This will highly depend on your needs.
 If you want the absolute cheapest and won’t need many lines, then Mint Mobile is the absolute winner.

-Even though you have to prepay at least three months at a time, Mint’s per-month equivalent pricing is very hard to beat.
+Even though you have to prepay at least three months at a time, Mint’s per-month equivalent pricing is tough to beat.
 You can also reduce the pricing if you choose to pay for six months or a whole year ahead of time.
 And the first three months will be significantly cheaper, too.

 These are important factors to consider, but some of you might not care for those extras, especially if you don’t go outside the USA much.
 You can always get a prepaid SIM card in the country you go to, anyway.
 It helps that you might save a good chunk of change in the process.